herotechcourse/kotlin-lotto-precourse/README.md

     - The purchase amount should be a valid integer and not string
     - It should not be empty or 0
     - It should be divisible by 1000

+## 2. Generate Random number for the number of tickets purchased
+### a.Responsibilities:
+- Write a function to generate total ticket lists.
+With the total no of tickets calculated from the above step, generate that many number of tickets- each having a list of 6 elements that are generated randomly having the range of 1 to 45.
+These n number of tickets havinglist of 6 random numbers are then stored into another mutable list
+### b.
+IO args:
+- The function returns a mutable list of mutable list as output